7 Ways to Use Reservation Software to Improve the Guest Experience

 If an anniversary or birthday is saved in a guest profile and a guest makes a reservation around one of those dates, you can ask if the meal is marking a special occasion, or just surprise the guest with a prime seat or complimentary dessert.

 Guests will probably forget that they’ve shared this information with you in the past, so they’ll feel extra special when you’re able to celebrate these occasions with them without them having to tell you!
-It’s like magic.

-Make sure you have permission to contact them for marketing purposes before you send your first email or SMS.
+Again, make sure you have permission to contact them for marketing purposes before you send your first email or SMS.
 If guests share their contact information on your website while making a reservation, add a checkbox to let them opt in to your mailing list.
 If a host collects information while waiting for a table, ask guests for consent (again, refer to your local privacy laws for exactly what type of consent is required).
 If you collect guest information with the check, include a disclaimer about what they’re signing up for.

-For example, customer Ted came in a couple months ago and ordered Pork Fried Rice, Lemon Chicken, and… something else.
+For example, customer Ted came in a couple of months ago and ordered Pork Fried Rice, Lemon Chicken, and… something else.
 But this time when he dines in, Ted can’t remember what that last item was.
 But he knows he loved it.
 When Ted’s server looks up his guest profile, they can see Ted’s last order included the signature Crispy Beef and Chinese Broccoli dish.
 The dish arrives at the table, and Ted is delighted.
 He’ll definitely be back.

 You can use a guest profile to see who your most valuable regulars are.
-When these VIPs dine at your restaurant, you can reward them for their loyalty with the best table, the most knowledgeable server, a recommended wine pairing, or special treat – free dessert or a deal just for them!
+When these VIPs dine at your restaurant, you can reward them for their loyalty with the best table, the most knowledgeable server, a recommended wine pairing, or a special treat – free dessert or a deal just for them!
 These special touches show guests they’re memorable and valued customers.